csuwildcat/ddi/specs/container-io.md

 #### Query Filters

-The following are the minimum set of supported filters for an identity container implementation to pass validation and be recognized as conforming:
+The following are the minimum set of supported filters for an identity container implementation to pass validation and be recognized as conforming to version 0.1 of the API:

 ...TBD...